Tired of resolutions that fail? Learn how to live intentionally to reach your goals this year!

 After the bubbly has been popped and the black-eyed peas have been eaten, it’s time to get started on those resolutions.
 Unless, of course, you didn’t make any.
 Instead, Mr. Table and I have set some goals and laid out our intentions for the new year.

 The other day I was reading an article on how to make your home look like it was decorated expensively on a budget … #postgradprobs.
-The key was not to buy expensive things, but to buy everything intentionally.
+The key was not to buy expensive things but to buy everything intentionally.
 No matter how much you paid for a piece, if it looks like it belongs, it will look more expensive.
-That’s to say, if you put it there on purpose, it looks much more fancy than if you throw together various objects bought on a whim or donated by family.
+That’s to say, if you put it there on purpose, it looks much fancier than if you throw together various objects bought on a whim or donated by the family.

 So start with your goal.
 Ask yourself which actions are bringing you closer to that goal and which are moving you farther away.
 Then act accordingly.
 Is your goal to eat healthier?
 Each time you make a healthier food choice, you get a little closer to your goal, so increase those actions.
 Decrease the actions that move you away from your goal.
 Bad day?
 Before you binge on Ben & Jerry’s, ask yourself if that will help you reach your goal.
 No?
 Find a better way to cope, like calling a friend, exercising, or taking a bubble bath.
 It’s all about being intentional with your actions, not doing things compulsively.